-1 hereby certify that I am Lisa M. Robert, PE and a duly author rized representative of the firm Reynolds, Sm ith and Hills, Inc. , whose address is 10748 Deerwood Park Blvd S, Jacksonville, FL 32256 and that neither I, nor the above firm, I here represent has: a. employed or retained for a commission consideration, any firm or person (other the above Consultant) to solicit or secure this co an a bona fide employee b. agreed, as an express or implied condition services of any firm or person in connection c. paid, or agreed to pay, to any firm, organ working solely for me or the above Consult any kind for, or in connection with, pro- expressly stated (if any): ant) any fee, contribution n, donation or consideration of that this certificate is to be furnished to the C al laws, both criminal and civil. ity of Coral Gables, and is subject to applicable Local, Date Consultant (sig SMCh307 Lisa M. Robert , PE Name (typed or printed) 65-0577658 Federal Employ er I.D.
+I hereby o certify that I am Lisa M. Robert, PE and a duly authorized representative of the firm Reynolds, Smit h and Hills, Inc. , whose address is 10748 Deerwood Park Blvd S, Jacksonville, FL 32256 and that neither l , nor the above firm, I here represent has: a. employed or retained for a commission, percentage brokerage, contingent fee, or other consideration, any firm or person (other than a bona fide employee working solely for me or the above Consultant) to solicit or secure this contract. b. agreed, as an express or implied condition for obtaining this contract, to employ or retain the services of any firm or person in connection with carrying out the contract, or c. paid, or agreed to pay, to any firm, organization or person (other than a bona fide employee working solely for me or the above Consultant) any fee, contribution, donation or consideration of any kind for, or in connection with, procuring or carrying out the contract except as here expressly stated (if any): hat this certificate is to be furnished to the City of Coral Gables, and is subject to applicable Local, I laws, both criminal and civil.
+January 14, 20 Date Consultant (sign SMCHIT , , , , , , , , , , , , , , , , , , , Lisa M. Robert Name (typed or 65-0577658 Federal Employe ar I D r cuciai Employe 1.1.2.